40 Reasons for Student Visa Denials

 Hopefully, it will not come down to 7 attempts to finally receive a student visa as we wrote about for one young woman.
 While one cannot change your country of origin or parents, there are many things within the student’s control.
 The reasons listed above shed light on the steps that you can take to avoid denials: good planning, preparation, English, dress, and attitude are just the start.
 Professional legal help — at the least reviewing your DS-160 and supporting documentation and conducting a mock interview — can be critical to avoiding a refusal.
 If you have already been denied, a diagnosis of the problem is needed.
 Again, a professional can help pinpoint the problem, prepare the DS-160 and supporting documents for a re-application, and provide invaluable guidance in going through the interview.
 If the problem relates to a finding of inadmissibility for a misrepresentation or a criminal situation, then the lawyer can advise of the accuracy of the determination and seek review of the decision or a waiver.
 Finally, some of the listed reasons above do not have a basis in the law and should be challenged.

 Cheap is expensive, as those who fail to consult a professional come to realize after student visa denials.
+To see how we have helped students obtain visas or overcome visa denials, please visit the Case Studies section.
 Contact us and let us put our more than 25 years of experience in dealing with student visas to work for you.